Treys21/NBA-Wayback-Machine/README.md

 Welcome to the NBA Wayback Machine!

-Finding top 5 similar nba player seasons since 1977 courtesy of the RAPTOR model from FiveThirtyEight.com.
-Comparing prime seasons to your favorite player and discover hidden gem seasons throughout history that are not talked about today.
+Comparing NBA players to current and past players since 1977.
+Uses nba data from FiveThirthyEight.com to find similiar player seasons to any given player season and displays them to compare.

 Examples: